Junqo-org/junqo-platform/docs/developer/setup.md

     cd junqo-platform
     ```

-2. Once you are in the project directory, you need to create a `db_password.conf` file at the root of the project.
+2. Once you are in the project directory, you need to create two secret configuration files at the root of the project:

-    This file should contain the password for the database user.
+    a.
+Create a `db_password.conf` file for the database password:
-    The content of the file should look like this:

     ```bash
     my_db_password
     ```

+    b.
+Create a `grafana_password.conf` file for the Grafana admin password:

+    ```bash
+    my_grafana_password
+    ```

+    These files contain sensitive credentials and should never be committed to version control.
+    You can customize their locations using the environment variables `DATABASE_PASSWORD_FILE` and `GRAFANA_PASSWORD_FILE` respectively.

 3. Then, you need to create the `junqo_back/.env` file to configure the backend.
     You can use the `junqo_back/exemple.env` file to create the new one.